Adding and Managing Custom States¶

 Some use cases may require assigning multiple states to an object entry at the same time.
 For example, when building an Order application, you may need to assign and manage order, payment, and delivery statuses for the same entry, each with its own flow and associated business logic.
 Using Liferay picklists with custom objects, you can achieve this functionality.

 With picklists, you can define lists of strings and use them as object fields to define custom states for entries.
-Once added to an object definition, you can design the flow for each state and use validations and actions to add custom business logic for different states.
-These custom states can also be used alongside workflow statuses to define more complex review and approval processes.
+Once added to an object definition, you can design the flow for each state and use validations and actions to add business logic for different states.
+States can also be used alongside workflow statuses to define more complex review and approval processes.

 Adding a State Field to Object Definitions¶

-Open the Global Menu (), click the Control Panel tab, and go to Picklists.
+Open the Global Menu (), go to the Control Panel tab, and click Picklists.

 Create a picklist with the desired items.
 These items define object entry states.
 See Creating a Picklist for more detailed steps.